sarahciston/codingcare/posts/0critintro.md

 **I am a writing machine**

+deep interdisciplinarity

 In deep interdisciplinary practice in classrooms, necessarily, "the topic of inquiry emerged as primary and our institutionally-created selves emerged as secondary" [@mcclellanDeepInterdisciplinarityCritical2014]

 **These are always-already cooperative systems.
 Want to write/build/make/create in ways that reveal and allow these to flourish and expand as healthier, kinder systems that are supportive of everyone who is part of them.**
 TERM: *Deep Interdisciplinary* is able to view these fundamental states as hybrid, not only different fields or concepts but the core ways of seeing/being/becoming.
 The approach of constantly shifting lenses and destabilizing and viewing as spectra.
 Ontologically interdisciplinary. (not ontology or being but becoming, process philosophy).
 Bakhtin’s heteroglossia ("another's speech in another's language, serving to express authorial intentions but in a refracted way" (1934)) and polyphony.
 But what are the larger interfaces & infrastructures that could enable hybrid language and switching across, that can facilitate expanded ways of thinking?

-Anna Munster suggests that the form of networks numbs us to their relationality — every network looks like every other and in trying to understand them through seeing them as networks, we lose sense of what's within.
-She suggests focusing less on `forms` and more on `forces`: "—the closures and openings of relations to one another.
-It is at this level of imperceptible flux—of things unforming and reforming relationally" [@munsterAesthesiaNetworksConjunctive2013]

-Like Erin Manning's a spiral is "more duration than form" [@manningAlwaysMoreOne2013] "From habit to invention, from technique to improvisation, the form becomes a folding-through of time in the making." // "An occasion is less an object or a body than a node of relation expressing itself momentarily as this or that—an edging into object, a swerving into body.
-The how or the expressivity of this relational node is the occasion’s subjective form."

-//
-Thus, trans\*formative means ongoing prefigurative active community presence and practices, that are emergent, embedded, justice-oriented, ethical, taking shape and making change.

->"this form is really just the web of relationships that have taken on a familiar shape.
-Every individual thing that you see around you is really just a huge knot-a point where thousands and millions of relationships come together." [@wilsonResearchCeremonyIndigenous2008]

 I dream of a form that can hold everything.
 A form that can reveal how each part is connected.
 No parts, no compartments.
 Just connections.
 Network graphs don't do it for me.
 I dream of a platform where I can write and code and share and cite and annotate and highlight and collage and print and remix and machine-read.
 In my dream notes, I have written "semantic web layer cake" and "Gollum?"
 Is this some monsterous platform?
 Am I the only one who dreams this?
 Usually the things I want feel small and so I expect them to exist already.
 How complicated could they be?
 Surely I am not the only thinker of them?
 Then I try to find some preexisting version, come up empty, frustrated, confused, wondering where I would even begin if I wanted to make such a form on my own.

+>"this form is really just the web of relationships that have taken on a familiar shape.
+Every individual thing that you see around you is really just a huge knot-a point where thousands and millions of relationships come together." [@wilsonResearchCeremonyIndigenous2008]

+Like Erin Manning's a spiral is "more duration than form" [@manningAlwaysMoreOne2013] "From habit to invention, from technique to improvisation, the form becomes a folding-through of time in the making." // "~~An occasion is less an object or a body than~~ a node of relation expressing itself momentarily as this or that—an edging into object, a swerving into body."

+Anna Munster suggests that the form of networks numbs us to their relationality — every network looks like every other and in trying to understand them through seeing them as networks, we lose sense of what's within.
+She suggests focusing less on `forms` and more on `forces`: "the closures and openings of relations to one another.
+It is at this level of imperceptible flux—of things unforming and reforming relationally" [@munsterAesthesiaNetworksConjunctive2013]

+Transformative, the positive side of flux

+Thus, trans\*formative means ongoing prefigurative emergent evolution.
+It is active community presence and practices, embodied and embedded, taking shape and making change.